 The WPO (or other person appointed to investigate the matter) can initiate or coordinate support for employees who have made a report, who are in the process of making a report or after a report has been investigated.
-As a first step, employees can also contact HCA's employee assistance program, Acacia Connection or Relationships Australia.
-Information on how to contact Acacia Connection can be found at www.acaciaconnection.com and information on how to contact Relationships Australia can be found at https://www.relationshipswa.org.au.
+As a first step, employees can also contact HCA's employee assistance program, Acacia Connection.
+Information on how to contact Acacia Connection can be found at www.acaciaconnection.com.

-FAIR TREATMENT
+5.13 FAIR TREATMENT